D0mano/ChessRush/README.md

 - **Stalemate**: No legal moves available but king not in check
 - **Time Out**: Player's clock reaches zero
 - **Insufficient Material**: Kings only, King+Bishop, King+Knight, or King+Bishop vs King+Bishop (same color)

+## How the AI works
+The artificial intelligence in ChessRush is built from scratch using Python.
+It relies on the Minimax algorithm with Alpha-Beta pruning to make decisions.

+1. **Move Generation**: The AI generates all legal moves for the current position, including special moves like En Passant and Castling.
+2. **State Simulation**:  It simulates each possible move on a virtual board copy to calculate future game states without affecting the real game.
+3. **Evaluation function**:  The board state is scored based on several criteria:
+   - **Material**: Sum of piece values (e.g., Queen=90, Pawn=10)
+   - **Positioning**: Uses **Piece-Square Tables (PST)** to reward pieces for being on advantageous squares (e.g., Knights in the center, Rooks on open files).
+   - **Mobility**: Calculates the difference in available legal moves between the AI and the opponent.
+   - **King Safety**: Penalties for being in check or checkmate.
+4. **Decision-Making**: The AI chooses the move that maximizes its score while assuming the opponent will play the best possible counter-move (Minimax).

 ## PGN Output